 Freehold lands for which the destination is not specified at the acquisition date are classified under Investment property as land bank.
 The specific destination (if any) is to be determined by the investment committee approving the acquisition.
 The destination of land bank plots is considered to remain uncertain until the start of the development that will trigger the transfer at fair value to inventories.
 The start of the development will depend on whether it is decided by the Investment Committee to perform a land development with a view to sale or a construction development with a view to sale.
 In the case of a construction development with a view to sell in the ordinary course of activities, the start of the development is considered to be when the project design is definitive, the building permit is granted and the start of the construction has been validated by the Investment Committee.
-In the case of a land development with a view to totally or partially sell the parcels in the ordinary course of activities, the start of the development is considered to be the moment at which the Group has obtained official support from state or city authorities in order to start working on the master plan modification.
+In the case of a land development with a view to totally or partially sell the parcels in the ordinary course of activities, the start official support from state or city authorities in order to start working on the master plan modification.